swanandM/MIPS---Disassembler-/README.md

 This is a 32-bit MIPS binary disassembler.

 This was my Computer Architecture Course Project developed in C/C++.
 Later I developed the same code for python just for fun.
+This repository also countain pdf file for the concepts related to MIPS

+3 main files needed to run the code.

 1)	MIPS-CProgram.cpp --- C++ source file